scalar-labs/helm-charts/docs/getting-started-scalardb-analytics-postgresql.md

    pwd
    ```

-   [Command execution result]
+   You should see the following output:

    ```console
    # pwd
    /scalardb-samples/multi-storage-transaction-sample
    ```

-1. Create a configuration file (`database.properties`) to access MySQL and PostgreSQL on the Kubernetes cluster.
+1. Create a configuration file (`database.properties`) to access MySQL and PostgreSQL in the Kubernetes cluster.

    ```console
    cat << 'EOF' > database.properties